abhayy08/On-This-Day-Compose-Multiplatform-/README.md

 1. Set up `iosApp` run configuration in Android Studio
 2. Select `iosApp` target in Android Studio
 3. Press the **Run** button

+### 4. Run on Desktop

+1. Run `./gradlew run` on the terminal for launching the app on Desktop.

 ## Tech Stack